El-Kenawi lab

 where the study of tumor & immune cell metabolism is so much fun!

-As they grow, cancer cells need a lot of structural macromolecules and/or signaling mediators.
-Making these macromolecules or their building blocks requires intensive cellular energy.
+Like all cells, cancer cells need nutrients to grow!
+Making these nutrients or what we call “macromolecules” requires intensive cellular energy and simple ingredients.
 Here comes the sneaky aspect of cancer cells.
-Instead of spending their own energy, they adopt a scavenging tactic to extract nutrients from neighboring cells.
-Deciphering the detailed mechanism of this symbiotic relationship is crucial to combat cancer recurrence.
+Instead of spending their own resources, they adopt a scavenging tactic to extract these ingredients or nutrients from neighboring cells.
+Deciphering the detailed mechanism of this scavenging tactic “symbiotic” relationship is crucial to prevent cancer from coming back.

 Publication Spotlight